fter a year of research, Noel Jett had one last hurdle to tackle to get her Ph.D. -- her dissertation defense.

-When the teen walks across the commencement stage Dec.
-14 for her hooding ceremony, she will be the youngest-known student to earn a doctoral degree from the University of North Texas.
+When the teen walked across the commencement stage Dec.
+14 for her hooding ceremony, she became the youngest-known student to earn a doctoral degree from the University of North Texas.
 And her studies in educational psychology have touched on a subject she knows well -- gifted children.

 "It's been an extremely rewarding and complex journey," Jett says.